Subject-one/python-ass/docs/development-plan.md

 <br>

 Dinner Planner takes steps to ensure it can produce a quality product for the user.
-It also aims to produce a higher quality user experience, away from the basic instant load times that terminal normally offers.
+It also aims to produce a higher quality user experience, away from the basic instant load times that terminal normally offers and building a dinner plan either manually with the user or completely at random.

 <br>